DavidYKay/skeleton/README.md

-This is a template-generating app, for giving a starting place when opening a new file.
+This is a template-generating tool, for giving a nice starting place when opening a new file.
+Ideally it links into your editor for ultimate slick & smoothness.